 Frank Sciarrone - Employer Director

-Mr Sciarrone was appointed to the Board on 21 February 2016 as Employer Director for a term of five years.
+Mr Sciarrone was appointed to the Board on 21 February 2016 as an Employer Director for a term of five years.
 He was re-appointed for a further one-year term, effective 21 February 2021.

 Mr Sciarrone holds a Bachelor of Business Degree (Economics and Finance) from Curtin University.

 He holds a number of memberships including the Australian Institute of Company Directors, Financial Planning Association, and Association of Superannuation Funds of Australia (ASFA).

 Mr Sciarrone has extensive experience in the investment and wealth management industries, and as a trustee director of private and public sector superannuation funds.

-Mr Sciarrone is currently the Managing Director of Vantage Wealth Management, Chairman of the Fire and Emergency Services Superannuation Fund and 12 Buckets Inc. (a charitable organisation), as well as a director of several other private companies.
+Mr Sciarrone is currently the Managing Director of Vantage Wealth Management, Chair of the Fire and Emergency Services Superannuation Fund and 12 Buckets Inc. (a charitable organisation), as well as a director of several other private companies.